Development of Spock: Contract renegotiation and the second season

 Following the confirmation of the second season, Nimoy's agent sought to increase the salary on Nimoy's signed contract in response to the growing popularity of his character.
 Although negotiations started at $3,000 per episode, the agent made it known that Nimoy would settle for $2,500, half of what Shatner was being paid but twice as much as before.
-While this was being considered by the producers, Nimoy's agent misheard a conversation between Solow and a colleague regarding Mission: Impossible salaries and was led to believe that Martin Landau and his wife Barbara Bain were receiving a combined salary of $11,000 per episode.
+While this was being considered by the producers, Nimoy's agent misheard a conversation between Solow and a colleague regarding Mission: Impossible (A series that Nimoy would co-star on after Star Trek) salaries and was led to believe that Martin Landau and his wife Barbara Bain were receiving a combined salary of $11,000 per episode.
 Enraged, he demanded that Nimoy received $9,000 an episode.
 Roddenberry suggested suspending Nimoy and initiating legal action in response, and replacing Spock with a new Vulcan character.

 The production team began compiling a list of actors who could be brought in to portray a replacement for Spock.
 At the head of this list was Mark Lenard, who had already appeared as the Romulan commander in the episode "Balance of Terror".
 While greatly admired by the crew, he was ruled out as they felt that he lacked the required depth and sensitivity.
 The second choice was Lawrence Montaigne, and when he appeared in "Amok Time" as Stonn, an option to retain him for the rest of the series was written into his contract.
 Although only Lenard and Montaigne were seriously considered, several other actors were initially listed including David Carradine, William Smithers, Liam Sullivan and Stewart Moss.

 With the Star Trek producers threatening to sue his client if he did not attend the production of episodes, Nimoy's agent went directly to the executives at NBC.
 Horrified that they would lose Spock and the marketing potential for the character, they demanded that Solow and Roddenberry negotiate.
 Eventually, it was agreed that Nimoy's salary would increase to $2,500, plus $100 for expenses, improvements to billing and greater input on scripts.